War crimes in the Russo-Ukrainian war (2022–present): Attacks on hospitals and medical facilities

 On 30 March 2022, the World Health Organization (WHO) reported that there had been 82 verified Russian attacks on medical care in Ukraine – including attacks on healthcare facilities, patients, and healthcare workers – since 24 February.
 WHO estimated at least 72 were killed and 43 injured in these attacks.
 By 8 April, WHO confirmed 91 attacks.

 As of 30 May 2023, WHO has verified 1,004 attacks on medical facilities in Ukraine since the beginning of the Russian invasion, resulting in at least 101 deaths among health workers and patients, and many injuries.
 The number of attacks verified by WHO is the highest it has ever recorded in a humanitarian emergency.
 By 21 December 2023, the number of attacks on health care had risen to 1,422, as reported by the WHO Surveillance System for Attacks on Health Care (SSA) tool.

 On 8 July 2024, a daytime Russian missile attack hit Okhmatdyt hospital, Ukraine's largest children's hospital.
 Ihor Klymenko, the interior minister, said five people had been confirmed dead in the attack and at least four more had been injured.
 A later report stated another child had died after being evacuated, and that ten children were injured in the attack.
+In September 2026, the Russian general suspected by Ukraine to be responsible for ordering the attack, Nikolai Varpakhovich, was reportedly shot in the head twice by an unknown individual.
+Ukraine has not confirmed involvement in the shooting, but Ukraine's Main Directorate of Intelligence have previously said ″retribution″ awaited Russian war criminals.